LksWarnecke/Exploratory-Analysis-of-Serum-BDNF-in-Healthy-Controls-MDD-and-Schizophrenia/README.md

 ## 2. Project Motivation
 This small, exploratory project aims to:

-- pratice data-driven analysis in neuroscience and digital medicine
+- practice data-driven analysis in neuroscience and digital medicine
 - gaining experience working with (clinical biomarker) data
 - gaining experience working with statistical workflows